bimspot/bcf-toolkit/README.md

 is a zipped file as per the standard.

 ```
-$ ifc-converter /path/to/source.bcfzip /path/to/target/json/folder
+~ bcf-converter /path/to/source.bcfzip /path/to/target/json/folder

-$ ifc-converter /path/to/source/json/folder /path/to/target.bcfzip
+~ bcf-converter /path/to/source/json/folder /path/to/target.bcfzip
 ```

+### As A Library

 ## File Structure

 The structure of the BCF is per [the standard][3].
-There is however no standard for the JSON format other than the [BCF API specification][4].
+There is, however, no standard for the JSON format other than the [BCF API specification][4].

-The naming convention for this converter is taken from the BCF API, but the output is opinionated.
+The naming convention for this converter is taken from the BCF API, but the output is opinionated:

 There is one JSON for every `Markup` and within the structure of the information follows that of the XML.
 There are no separate files for screenshots, they are